Are you having a difficult time drawing hair with graphite pencils?

-Adding too much pressure with the blending stump will destroy the tooth of your drawing surface, which will make it nearly impossible to add and remove graphite.
+Adding too much pressure with the blending stump will destroy the tooth of your drawing surface, making it nearly impossible to add and remove graphite.

-The blending stump will remove graphite off of the drawing surface so you might have to add more graphite to the darkest areas.
+The blending stump will remove graphite from the drawing surface, so you might have to add more graphite to the darkest areas.

 Always refer to your reference photo.

 Continue this step until the hair looks exactly the way you want.